UTERINE ANOMALIES AND ASSOCIATED CAUSES, Nathan Fox, MD (Digital)

 Types of Uterine Anomalies

-Classification of uterine anomalies usually follows the 1988 American Fertility Society classification and includes hypoplasia/agenesis, unicornuate, didelphys, bicornuate, septate, arcuate, and DES drug-related.
+In most cases, the classification of uterine anomalies follows the 1988 American Fertility Society classification of müllerian anomalies and includes uterine hypoplasia/agenesis, unicornuate uterus, didelphys uterus, bicornuate uterus, septate uterus, arcuate uterus, and DES drug-related.
 In some instances, uterine anomalies fall between two categories and are classified as hybrid or complex.
 Nonsurgical diagnosis of uterine anomalies can be made by ultrasound, MRI, or hysterosalpingogram.
-Saline-infusion-sonohysterogram (SIS) is a highly reliable diagnostic study with over 95% accuracy.
+Saline-infusion-sonohysterogram (SIS), an imaging procedure in which a wand that releases sound waves is inserted into the vagina while a small catheter releases sterile saline in the uterus in order to record and map the structure of the uterus, is a highly reliable diagnostic procedure with over 95% accuracy.

 Among congenital uterine anomalies, the following are the most common:

-• Septate: the uterus is divided into two sections by a band of muscle or tissue
+- Septate: The uterus is divided by a band of muscle or tissue creating two separate cavities within the uterus.

-• (Retroverted or tipped uterus)This is not a uterine anomaly and is considered a normal variant (like being left-handed or right-handed).
-A retroverted uterus tips backward.
-It is seen in about 20-25% of women.
-It does not typically cause any gynecologic or pregnancy complications, but a small percentage may have more pain in the beginning of pregnancy while the uterus grows and then pushes against the sacral bone.
-Rarely, the uterus gets “stuck” as it tries to grow out of the pelvis and needs to be manipulated by a doctor to do so.
+- Retroverted or Tipped Uterus: It is important to note that this is not considered an abnormality, but a uterine variant similar to being left-handed vs right-handed.
+A retroverted uterus tips backward and is seen in about 20-25% of women.
+It does not typically cause any gynecologic or pregnancy complications, but a small percentage may have increased pain during the beginning of pregnancy due to the growing uterus pushing up against the sacral bone.
+In rare occasions, the uterus can get “stuck” and needs to be manipulated by a doctor so that it may grow out of the pelvis.

 Treatment for Women with Uterine Abnormalities

-Women with uterine abnormalities should be followed closely in pregnancy due to the increased risk of complications.
+Women with uterine abnormalities should be closely supervised in pregnancy due to their increased risk of complications.
 Such complications could include premature birth or diminished fetal growth during pregnancy.
-Women with a septate uterus may have an increased risk of early miscarriage if the pregnancy implants (by chance) onto the septum itself, instead of the uterine wall.
+Women with a septate uterus may have an increased risk of early miscarriage if the pregnancy spontaneously implants onto the septum itself, instead of on the uterine wall.
 Women with uterine abnormalities may also be more likely to have babies in the breech position during labor or require a c-section.
-Throughout pregnancy, your obstetrician or maternal fetal medicine specialist will inform you of what you can expect throughout pregnancy and labor.
+Your obstetrician or maternal fetal medicine specialist will inform you of what you can expect throughout the duration of your pregnancy and labor.

 In some cases, the uterus can be repaired with surgery.
-For example, those with a septate uterus may undergo surgery to potentially reduce the risk of miscarriage.
+For example, those with a septate uterus may opt to undergo surgery to remove the wall of tissue separating the uterus thus reducing the risk of miscarriage.
+This is not a guaranteed solution but does show great potential in leading to successful pregnancies.

 Maternal Fetal Medicine blogs are intended for educational purposes only and do not replace certified professional care.
 Medical conditions vary and change frequently.
 Please ask your doctor any questions you may have regarding your condition to receive a proper diagnosis or risk analysis.
 Thank you!